Policy Notes: Fly America Act and Open Skies Exceptions (Air Carrier Requirements)

 If you are claiming an exception under the Act, detail the certification requirements for federal audit purposes.
 When submitting your expense report for a flight that does not comply, you must document the reason for the exception by including a Certification of Exception to Fly America Act Form.

-Stanford's preferred travel agencies, Frosch Travel (formerly called Summit Travel Group) and Carlson Wagonlit Travel, have agents that are well versed in the Fly America Act.
-If you advise them that your trip is federally funded, they will provide flight options that comply with the Act and will provide certification of that compliance for you.
+Agents for Orbitz for Business, the preferred travel agency partner for the Stanford Travel Program, are well versed in the Fly America Act.
+If you advise them that your trip is federally funded, they will provide flight options that comply with the Act.

 Orbitz for Business or other travel web sites cannot provide certification of compliance with Fly America.